 - A company’s identification, such as its name and location.

 The cost of an SSL certificate will vary depending on the hosting provider.
 You’ll also have to think about which SSL you require.
-A standard certificate for personal and corporate websites, for example, may cost substantially less than the enhanced protection afforded by eCommerce.
+For example, a standard certificate for personal and corporate websites may cost substantially less than the enhanced protection afforded by eCommerce.

 With all of our hosting services, GreenGeeks includes a free wildcard SSL.

 Multi-domain (SAN), domain validation, self-signed certificates, SSL warranties, and other choices will affect the annual cost.